Daniel57910/ruby-programming/README.md

 # ruby-programming
-Solutions to Various Codewars Challenges
+Solutions to code wars Katas that I have completed.
+They illustrate my progression as a programmer.